A Hot DOG Forged in FIRE: Nuclear and Starburst Spectral Decomposition of a Luminous Infrared Galaxy Simulation with a Resolved Dust Torus: Simulations

 New to this paper is the contribution of individual stars and proto-stars from STARFORGE and the contribution of stellar population particles from FIRE.
-To match the STARFORGE criteria \citep{STARFORGE}, we model the individually resolved stars as blackbodies with effective temperature and radius given by the simulation particle, which are mostly unresolved at the scales we study here.
-We model FIRE particles as simple stellar populations (SSPs) using the STARBURST99 \citep{Leitherer_2014} stellar models, using a \citet{Kroupa_2001} IMF, consistent with the FIRE-3 physics \citep{Hopkins_2023FIRE3}.
-In order to avoid unrealistic granularity or over-smoothing, we also give each SSP particle a smoothing length corresponding to the distance to its 32nd nearest neighbour SSP particle \citep[similar to e.g.][]{Trayford_2017}.
+To match the STARFORGE criteria \citep{STARFORGE}, we model the individually resolved stars as blackbodies with effective temperature and radius given by the simulation particle, which are mostly unresolved at the scales we study here. {While, in principle, the resolved star particles could deviate significantly from from a blackbody (such as the UV-deficit of Wolf-Rayet stars, which could overestimate the amount of stellar-heating at small radii), the total luminosity of these particles is small enough in comparison to the AGN-heating or stellar-heating for this not to be significant effect on the dust-heating and emergent spectra.} We model FIRE particles as simple stellar populations (SSPs) using the STARBURST99 \citep{Leitherer_2014} stellar models, using a \citet{Kroupa_2001} IMF, consistent with the FIRE-3 physics \citep{Hopkins_2023FIRE3}.
+In order to avoid unrealistic granularity or over-smoothing, we also give each SSP particle a smoothing length corresponding to the distance to its 32nd nearest neighbour SSP particle \citep[similar to e.g.][]{Trayford_2017}. {Despite treating the FIRE particles as SSPs in post-processing, at the radii where deviation from an SSP could be relevant, AGN-heating dominates the dust temperatures and have significantly lower total luminosities compared to the surrounding galactic population of stars.}